 Often, the heart of a man or woman gets wounded by and overwhelmed with the cares of this world.
 And the weight of a troubled and overburdened heart is more than anyone can bear.

 The weight is substantial and drags you down to the point of desperation.
-It causes you to lash out in bitterness, anger, and rage, and to do unimaginable things, often with regret.
+It causes you to lash out in bitterness, anger, and rage and do unimaginable things, often with regret.

 In this oppressed state, you cannot show affection and kindness.
 Instead, you act out of bitterness and resentment towards others.